tejas-73/Image-Classification-using-VGG16/README.md

 The goal was to classify images into respective classes.
 We have considered images of Airplanes, Bikes, Human faces and Cars as our classes

 # Image Dataset
-The Image dataset hasbeen classified into training and testing data in the "Images" folder for different classes.
+The Image dataset has been classified into training and testing data in the "Images" folder for different classes.

 # General Working
 VGG16 was the feature extractor used with top 3 layers removed.